networknt/light-doc/content/en/tutorial/light-kafka/producer-consumer/_index.md

 ### Producer

 First, let's implement the producer-handler.
-It accepts a list of Key/Value pairs and sends them to a Kafka topic specified by the path parameter.
+It accepts a list of users and sends them to a Kafka topic specified by the path parameter.

 ##### pom.xml